 6:13 So after our paper was published in Nature Communications, it was highlighted by Nature.com, and they created this animation.

-6:28 We're going to fire those bullets of light, and they're going to hit this wall, and because the packet of the photons, they will scatter in all the directions, and some of them will reach our hidden mannequin, which in turn will again scatter that light, and again in turn the door will reflect some of that scattered light, and a tiny fraction of the photons will actually come back to the camera, but most interestingly, they will all arrive at a slightly different time slot.
-(Music)
+6:29 Ramesh Raskar: We're going to fire those bullets of light, and they're going to hit this wall, and because of the packet of the photons, they will scatter in all the directions, and some of them will reach our hidden mannequin, which in turn will again scatter that light, and again in turn, the door will reflect some of that scattered light.
+And a tiny fraction of the photons will actually come back to the camera, but most interestingly, they will all arrive at a slightly different time slot.

-7:04 And because we have a camera that can run so fast, our femto-camera, it has some unique abilities.
+7:04 And because we have a camera that can run so fast — our femto-camera — it has some unique abilities.
 It has very good time resolution, and it can look at the world at the speed of light.
 And this way, we know the distances, of course to the door, but also to the hidden objects, but we don't know which point corresponds to which distance.
-(Music)

-7:29 By shining one laser, we can record one raw photo, which, you look on the screen, doesn't really make any sense, but then we will take a lot of such pictures, dozens of such pictures, put them together, and try to analyze the multiple bounces of light, and from that, can we see the hidden object?
+7:29 By shining one laser, we can record one raw photo, which, if you look on the screen, doesn't really make any sense.
+But then we will take a lot of such pictures, dozens of such pictures, put them together, and try to analyze the multiple bounces of light, and from that, can we see the hidden object?
 Can we see it in full 3D?

-8:44 Now, like Doc Edgerton, a scientist himself, science became art, an art of ultra-fast photography, and I realized that all the gigabytes of data that we're collecting every time is not just for scientific imaging, but we can also do a new form of computational photography with time-lapse and color-coding, and we look at those ripples.
-Remember, the time between each of those ripples is only a few trillionths of a second.
+8:44 Now, like Doc Edgerton, a scientist himself, science became art — an art of ultra-fast photography.
+And I realized that all the gigabytes of data that we're collecting every time, are not just for scientific imaging.
+But we can also do a new form of computational photography, with time-lapse and color coding.
+And we look at those ripples.
+Remember: The time between each of those ripples is only a few trillionths of a second.

 9:19 But there's also something funny going on here.
 When you look at the ripples under the cap, the ripples are moving away from us.
 The ripples should be moving towards us.
 What's going on here?

-9:59 So whether it's for photography around corners, or creating the next generation of health imaging, or creating new visualizations, since our invention, we have open-sourced all the data and details on our website, and our hope is that the DIY, the creative and the research community will show us that we should stop obsessing about the megapixels in cameras —
+9:59 So whether it's for photography around corners, or creating the next generation of health imaging, or creating new visualizations, since our invention, we have open-sourced all the data and details on our website, and our hope is that the DIY, the creative and the research communities will show us that we should stop obsessing about the megapixels in cameras —